OpenTreeOfLife/reference-taxonomy/doc/method/method.md

        targets, discarding the source internal node.

 The actual logic is more complicated than this due to the need to properly handle unplaced (incertae sedis) taxa.
-Generally speaking unplaced taxa are ignored in the calculations of inconsistency and refinement.
+Generally speaking, unplaced taxa are ignored in the calculations of inconsistency and refinement.
 The source taxonomy might provide a better position for an unplaced taxon (more resolved, or resolved), or not.
-Unplaced taxa should not influence the treatment of placed taxa, but they shouldn't get lost either.
+Unplaced taxa should not inhibit the application of any rule, but they shouldn't get lost during merge, either.

 ## Postprocessing

-After all source taxonomies are aligned and merged, general patches are applied to the union taxonomy.
+After all source taxonomies are aligned and merged, general ad hoc patches are applied to the union taxonomy.
 Some patches are represented in the 'version 1' (TSV-based) form, and others in the 'version 2' (python-based) form.
 A further set of patches for microbial Eukaryotes comes from a spreadsheet prepared by the Katz lab.

 There is a special step to locate taxa that come only from PaleoDB and mark them extinct.